FunAndHelpfulDragon/python-Functions/ReadMe.md

 #### Fixed

+- Issue where [Colours.py](src/PythonFunctions/Colours.py) was returning a number in Format instead of a ascii code
 - Issue where [TerminalDisplay.py](src/PythonFunctions/TerminalDisplay.py) would not show any negative value options in list mode
 - Issue where [Watermark.py](src/PythonFunctions/Watermark.py) `LINKCODE` would not display a clickable link if the shell didn't allow it.